tim-werner/data-engineer/README.md

 There are 2 data files [dataset_names.csv](/dataset_names.csv) and [dataset_price.csv](/dataset_price.csv), design a solution to process these files and push them into a duckdb database.
 The expected output of the processing task is a duckdb database including a table containing at least **first_name**, **last_name**, **price** and **above_100** columns.

-Please provide the code via github to explain your solution.
+Please provide the code via email to explain your solution.

 Processing tasks:
 - Split the name field into **first_name**, and **last_name**